 Now that Apocalypse Now is a cult classic, the area known as "Charlie's Point" in the movie is a tourist attraction.

 What Was the Inspiration Behind the Famous Movie Quote?

 John Milius, who wrote Apocalypse Now, was inspired by the famous quote "Charlie Don't Surf" by the former Prime Minister of Isreal.
 Ariel Sharone, in 1967 commented "Charlie Don't Surf" during the 6-Day war.

 It is said after winning a battle, Sharone and his crew took to spearfishing.

-They caught some fish.
-After catching it and frying it, Sharone lifted a piece and told his crew, "We are eating their fish."
+After catching and and frying a few fish that they had spearfished, Sharone lifted a piece and told his crew, "We are eating their fish."

-In a sense, Sharone was indicating that they won the war and now could eat the fish of the one-time enemy.
+In a sense, Sharone was indicating that they had won the war and now could eat the fish of their one-time enemy.

 When Milius wrote the screenplay for Apocalypse Now, he wanted to have that same message portrayed to the audience.

 He came up with the line "Charlie Don't Surf."